Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Threats to Validity

 As for the topic of the interviews, we selected features from a commonly-used social media app for which no particular expertise is needed.
 We explicitly base our questionnaire on the Facebook social media platform due to its familiarity for both interviewers and interviewees.
-However, the questions are generic enough to cover functionalities of other platform in the same space.
+However, the questions are generic enough to cover functionalities of other platforms in the same space.
 The interviews were performed in 2016 before the Facebook–Cambridge Analytica data scandal was reported by \textit{The New York Times} in December 2016~\cite{Funk2016NYT}.
-Up to that point, the only report of profiles harvested in Facebook was published by the Guardian in December 2015~\cite{Davies2015Guardian}, and Facebook was not considered a controversial platform.
+Up to that point, the only report of profiles harvested on Facebook was published by the Guardian in December 2015~\cite{Davies2015Guardian}, and Facebook was not considered a controversial platform.
+It is worth noting that the perception of social media apps may have changed in recent years, also due to the Cambridge Analytica scandal.
+In case the experiment is replicated, e.g., on Facebook or a similar app, we may identify different emotions triggered by the same questions.
+This affects our observations about the relationships between specific topics (e.g., ethics, usage habits) and engagement (cf. Section~\ref{sec:descriptivestatistics}).
+However, the most relevant outcome of our study, associated with our research questions, is that emotions can be predicted with machine learning methods, using biofeedback and voice features.
+We argue that this conclusion will not change if the experiment is replicated in a more contemporary context.